delprzemo/typescript-cheatsheet/README.md

 ```

 ## Constant and computed enum members
-Some enum members have pre-set value and some members are computed during complation
+Some enum members have pre-set value and some members are computed during compilation

 ```ts
 enum FileAccess {